johnnyshields/mongoid_classy_denorm/README.md

 ### Comparison with Mongoid::Alizé

-Mongoid::EmbeddedDenorm is inspired by [@dzello](https://github.com/dzello)'s fantastic [Mongoid::Alizé](https://github.com/dzello/mongoid_alize) gem.
+Mongoid::EmbedDenorm is inspired by [@dzello](https://github.com/dzello)'s fantastic [Mongoid::Alizé](https://github.com/dzello/mongoid_alize) gem.
 Alizé supports the full gamut of denormalization methods (push/pull/bidirectional), however it saves denormalized model data as nested hashes (or arrays of hashes).
 This has the following drawbacks:

 * One cannot code methods into the denormalized `Hash` objects as if they were regular models.